 - Two(2) Elected Members;

 - Up to Two (2) representative from each of the following families

 - Ryder 0

 - Garlett 0

-- Stack a
+- Stack 0

 - Slater 0

 - McGuire 0

-- Kickett O.
+- 0 Kickett

 - Moody 0

-- Davis O.
+- Davis 0

 - Two other Aboriginal and/or Torres Strait Islander Community Representatives

 - Shire of Northam CEO or nominated Executive Manager.

 - Member for Central Wheatbelt, State Legislative Assembly

 - The CEO and or their nominee is to attend all meetings to provide advice and guidance to the committee.
 They do not have voting rights on the committee

 - The local government shall provide secretarial and administrative support to the committee.

-COMMS-TR-02 Nyoongar Cultural Advisory Group Terms of Reference 2019 - 2021 V1 1
+COMMS-TR-02 Nyoongar Cultural Advisory Group Terms of Reference 2019 - 2021_V1 1